 - “I went to Mountain Lakes High School in a suburb of Tucson, Arizona.
 It’s an okay school.
 I played water polo and I was on the swim team.
 I swim butterfly and backstroke.”

 - “Tucson is a lot bigger than Walnut Creek, but a lot smaller than San Francisco.
 The weather there is very hot in the summer and warm the rest of the year.
 I like Walnut Creek and living here so far.
-But we moved here less than a week ago, so ask me that question this time next month.”
+But we moved here less than a week ago, so ask me that question in a couple months.”

 - “Las Lomas High is great, a lot better than Mountain Lakes High, and the coach and teammates on the swim team already made me feel like I’m one of them.”

 - “My favorite classes are Creative Writing, Journalism, and English.
-But I’ve only been at Las Lomas for four days so far, so ask me that question this time next month, too.”
+But I’ve only been at Las Lomas for four days so far, so ask me that question in a couple months, too.”

 - “I want to be a writer, so I want to go to the University of Iowa and take their writing program.
-It’s rated the best school for writers in the country.”
+It’s rated the best school for writers in the country.
+Of course, that’s assuming I’m accepted.”

 - “The kind of movies I like are science fiction, adventure, and comedies, but definitely not horror or zombie or vampire movies.”